jingencheng/python_script/README.md

-# python_script
+Huggingface api key required.

-# huggingface api key required.
+Help to optimize words by command+c then command+v.

-# help to optimize words by command+c then command+v.
+Model is Qwen/Qwen2.5-Coder-32B-Instruct.